theidealist101/subnodeica/DOCS.md

 Subnodeica uses the `singlenode` mapgen type; all other types are unavailable.
 On top of this it puts its own custom mapgen.

-It does not use the mapgen async thread as Minetest 5.8 does not have that feature.
-This may cause significant lag whie exploring a world, manifested in chunks not appearing, entities rubber-banding, etc. - chunk load times in excess of 2000ms have been observed.
-It is recommended players only drive Seamoths in already explored areas until this is fixed.

 All mapgen API functions are currently in the mod `sub_core`, mostly in the files `mapgen.lua` and `water.lua`.
 Biome definitions and decorations may be found each in their own respective files, mostly using nodes defined in `nodes.lua`.

 Generation